 Food Education & Storytelling

-Our hands-on cooking classes reach students and families in under-resourced schools and community centers, bringing nutrition education and cultural knowledge to places where it’s often missing.
+Our hands-on cooking experiences reach students and families in under-resourced schools and community centers, bringing nutrition education and cultural knowledge to places where it’s often missing.
 We help all people see food not just as fuel, but as a living reflection of heritage, environment, and identity.
 Through chef visits, garden integration, and culturally rooted lessons, students build confidence in the kitchen and deeper connection to the food they grow, prepare, and share with others.

 Program Area 3: